 Increasingly, reporting and target-setting requirements represent a bare-minimum for financial institutions, especially in the Global North.
-For example, in June 2023, the Organization for Economic Cooperation and Development (OECD), an important multinational organization representing 50 industrialized and emerging-economy governments, updated its Guidelines for Multinational Enterprises on Responsible Business Conduct.
-The OECD's guidelines are a leading international standard on human rights and environmental due diligence.
-The guidelines call for companies - including financial institutions - to set and monitor short-, medium-, and long-term absolute emissions targets for Scopes 1, 2, and 3, among other actions.
-While its guidelines are voluntary, the update represents a significant government-backed recommendation for corporations to increase their climate ambition, and is especially notable given OECD countries' significant historical contributions to climate change.
+For example, in June 2023, the Organization for Economic Cooperation and Development (OECD), an important multinational organization representing 50 industrialized and emerging-economy governments, Business Conduct.
+The OECD's guidelines are a leading international guidelines call for companies - including financial institutions - to set and monitor short-, medium-, and long-term absolute emissions targets for Scopes 1, 2, and 3, among other actions.
+While its guidelines are recommendation for corporations to increase their climate ambition, and is especially notable given OECD countries' significant historical